-- Hungarian units must stay on Map A or Map B. Hungarian units once inside the ten western hex columns of Map A (the A10.xx column and west) are not allowed to cross back outside this area (even in retreat). - A Hungarian HQ can rebuild and supply only Hungarian units.
+- Hungarian units may only operate on Map A. Furthermore, once Hungarian units move inside the ten western hex columns of Map A (the A10.xx column and west) they are not allowed to cross back outside this area (even in retreat). - A Hungarian HQ can rebuild and supply only Hungarian units.